 What Are Tests for Cognitive Abilities?

-Cognitive abilities can be tested.
 Many types of tests could be taken to determine the cognitive abilities of an applicant.
 Each role would require a slightly different type of test.
-That’s because the abilities a candidate will need depends on the role.
+That’s because the abilities a candidate will need depends on the role and its requirements.

 For example, a candidate who is applying to be a financial advisor may have their analytical skills tested.
-These skills are directly relevant to the job they are applying for.
+These skills are crucial and directly relevant to the job they are applying for.

 Types of Cognitive Abilities Tests

 Numerical ability tests may find out how strong the candidate’s numerical skills are.
-It may include data analysis and interpretation.
+These types of tests may include subjects such as data analysis and interpretation.
 Usually, numerical cognitive abilities tests are multi-choice and timed.

-Abstract cognitive abilities testing is another type.
-It’s about finding out how the respondent reacts to new information.
-This is a test of how well they can find patterns in information.
-They may be presented with a series of shapes, for example.
-Then they might be asked to select from a multi-choice list which would be the next shape in the sequence.
+Abstract cognitive abilities testing is another type of test that may be helpful in the hiring process.
+This specific test is about finding out how the respondent reacts to new information.
+Specifically, this is a test of how well they can find patterns in information.
+Commonly, candidates are presented with a series of shapes and asked to select the next shape in the sequence from a multi-choice list.

 Verbal ability isn’t about talking, though the name may suggest otherwise.
 It is about the applicant’s ability to process and analyze written information.
 The multi-choice options given may be true, false, and can’t determine.